KiRZeN24/CodeWars/README.md

 Happy Coding!

-Enlace del ejercicio Multiples of 3 or 5: https://www.codewars.com/kata/514b92a657cdc65150000006

-Enunciado del ejercicio Multiples of 3 or 5:
+Multiples of 3 or 5:

 If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.